mauritssilvis/darts/java/README.md

 Unknown option: '...'
 ```

-To solve this problem, pick an existing subcommand option from the [usage instructions](#2-usage).
+To solve this problem, choose an existing subcommand option from the [usage instructions](#2-usage).

 ### 3.3 Other issues